polyphony-chat/docs/docs/Protocol Specifications/core.md

     as most of the world is not sufficiently IPv6 capable.
 We do, however, mandate that software written to support polyproto must be capable of handling traffic over both IPv4 and IPv6, should both versions of the Internet Protocol be available to the software at runtime.

+### 3.6 Compression

+TODO

+!!! bug "TODO; Here's a TL;DR:"

+    - zstd level 5-13 recommended
+    - zstd must be offered on gateway server
+    - zstd must be offered on http api
+    - uncompressed available (but why would you do that)

 ## 4. Federated identity